andrew/ultimate-awesome/README.md

 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.
 - [awesome-mad](https://github.com/mad-center/awesome-mad) - Tutorials, guides, books of MAD culture.（围绕静止系MAD的教程资源导航）.
+- [awesome-2d-animation](https://github.com/markmohr/awesome-2d-animation) - :books: A collection of tools, datasets and papers about inbetweening and 2D animation.
 - [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A curated collection of papers on portrait style transfer.
 - [Awesome-Dgraph](https://github.com/OpenDgraph/Awesome-Dgraph) - A list of media, code and info about Dgraph.
+- [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
 - [Awesome-LLM-Productization](https://github.com/oscinis-com/Awesome-LLM-Productization) - Awesome-LLM-Productization: a curated list of tools/tricks/news/regulations about AI and Large Language Model (LLM) productization.
 - [awesome-uniapp](https://github.com/oyjt/awesome-uniapp) - 收集最优质的uniapp框架相关的组件、插件、UI框架、项目模板等.
 - [awesome-tech-ethics](https://github.com/sampart/awesome-tech-ethics) - Awesome list of resources for mitigating and avoiding the potential negative effects of technology on society.